 Then have them cut out the pipes cleaners in different lengths.
 You could leave a picture of the heart close so they can easily refer to it.

 With caution, help the child glue his pipe cleaners on the bag to recreate the cardiac veins and coronary arteries.

 Note: Make clear to the children that they have to make ONE cardiac vein (blue) and one coronary artery (red).
-The reason is to be able to recreate the three ventricles: the hot glue melts and merge the two sides together creating 3 different ventricles.
+The reason is to be able to recreate the ventricles: the hot glue melts and merge the two sides together creating the ventricles.

 All they have to do now is to insert a blue and red straw and zip the bag.

 Voila!
 Their heart is ready to beat the rhythm!

 Starting Your Simple Heart Anatomy Lesson